LauraJohnston20/CP1291--jQueryPlugin/README.md

  <script src="app.js" type="text/javascript"></script>
 ```
 ## Step 3:
-The popup overlay is able to be customized and can be done in the JavaScript file app.js.
+The popup overlay is able to be customized which can be done in the JavaScript file app.js.
 The options for customzing include the following:
 ### Overlay:
 ``` javascript
  $("#volumeConversion").conversionPopup({